 - Competitive effects and market definition—In connection with the Department of Justice’s (DOJ) investigation and subsequent lawsuit challenging American Express’s nondiscriminatory provisions, United States of America et al. v.
 American Express Company et al., accessed and analyzed almost 60 TB of data from supermarkets and drug stores; from American Express, Visa, MasterCard, and Discover; and from the Visa Payment Panel Study.

-- Data conversion process and analysis—Automated a process to create a database from unstructured information on behalf of a hospital in a contractual dispute with a vendor.
-Wrote algorithms to convert thousands of pages of qualitative information and data contained in PDF documents into a machine-readable database that allowed the team to reliably and accurately quantify the effects of alleged conduct.
+- Data conversion process and analysis help quantify effects of conduct—Automated a process to create a database from unstructured and non-digitized information on behalf of a hospital in a contractual dispute with a vendor.
+Developed algorithms to convert thousands of pages of qualitative information and data contained in PDF documents into a machine-readable database that allowed the team to reliably and accurately quantify the effects of alleged conduct.

-- Matter on behalf of a large provider of in-home healthcare—In a False Claims Act matter, reviewed medical records for hundreds of patients.
-For each patient, took hundreds of pages of medical records and developed an innovative process to output graphs that illustrated provider care over time.
-This illustrated patterns that proved to be inconsistent with the allegations.
+- Creation of insights from unstructured information—In a False Claims Act matter, reviewed detailed medical records for hundreds of patients.
+For each patient, took hundreds of pages of non-digitized medical records and developed an automated process to graph provider care over time.